 Immediate medical attention is needed when food stays in the esophagus for more than 15 minutes and does not pass spontaneously or with fluids.

-Some people do not know they have trouble swallowing, because they compensate unconsciously by choosing foods that are easier to eat or that eat more slowly.
+Some people do not know they have trouble swallowing because they compensate unconsciously by choosing foods that are easier to eat or eat more slowly.

-However, untreated swallowing problems increase the risk of suffocation or have large pieces of solid food lodged in the esophagus.
+However, untreated swallowing problems increase the risk of suffocation or having large pieces of solid food lodged in the esophagus.

 If an obstruction interferes with breathing, call local emergency assistance immediately.

-Swallowing is complex, and a series of conditions can interfere with this process.
-Sometimes the cause of dysphagia can not be identified.
-Let’s see some of the most frequent causes:
+Swallowing is complex, and conditions can interfere with this process.
+Sometimes the cause of Dysphagia can not be identified.
+Let’s see some of the most frequent reasons:

-- Alterations of the brain, such as those caused by Parkinson’s disease, multiple sclerosis or ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease).
+- Alterations of the brain include those caused by Parkinson’s disease, multiple sclerosis, or ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease).